 Stuttgart and EY

-CFO Ley resigns surprisingly in mid-2017.
-In 2018, the Zatarra report explains Wirecard's corrupt business activities in Asia.
+In 2016, the Zatarra report explains Wirecard's corrupt business activities in Asia, CFO Ley resigns surprisingly in mid-2017.
 For 2019, EY's auditors initially accepted falsified receipts for 1.1 billion euros in trust accounts.
 After Wirecard's filing for bankruptcy, a lawyer from Stuttgart collects lawsuits especially against EY, he dies on a bicycle tour in spring 2021.
 The final report of the investigative committee in Berlin was unsuccessfully attempted to be prevented from publication, the special report about EY remains secret because of EY's legal efforts.

 In a not so unsimilar way, the one or other financial auditor of the top consulting firm Ernst & Young (EY) seemed to have set out to propose financial advise to the German king company Wirecard, which in September of the same year 2018 replaced Commerzbank on Germany's DAX king stock exchange.
 For companies listed on Germany's largest stock exchange, there is the great responsibility for the correct preparation of financial data, which have to be presented to investors and to the public in great detail every three months, and at the end of each year.
 While one rarely hears about the meticulous accounting work assembled at most companies, things were entirely different with Wirecard, this actually long before 2018.